necator9/detection_method/README.md

 # Description
-The current repository is an implementation of detection method for low-performance hardware.
+The current repository is an implementation of detection method for low-performance Linux single-board computers.
 The method is used for detection of pedestrians, cyclists and vehicles in city environment.
 The method is based on analysis of geometrical object features in a foreground mask.
 The foreground mask is obtained using background subtraction algorithm.
 Classification is performed using logistic regression classifier.